schmonz/junit-greencently/README.md

 ## How to try

-1. Add to your `build.gradle.kts`:
+1. Add to your `build.gradle.kts` (see [Maven Central](https://central.sonatype.com/artifact/com.schmonz/junit-whenalltestsweregreen/) for the latest version and other build tools):
 ```kotlin
 dependencies {
     testRuntimeOnly("com.schmonz:junit-whenalltestsweregreen:LATEST_VERSION_HERE")